nyrG/boveda-lens/resources/ANGULAR_MIGRATION_PLAN.md

         this.authService.login(this.credentials).subscribe({
           next: () => {
             // On successful login, navigate to a protected route (e.g., '/profile')
-            // We will create this route in the next step. this.router.navigate(["/profile"]);
+            // We will create this route and a proper dashboard later. this.router.navigate(["/profile"]);
           },
           error: (err) => {